 Boris Giltburg plans to learn and broadcast videos via YouTube of all 32 sonatas throughout the commemorative year, and will play a selection at St Johns Smith Square on 27 February.
 Giltburg also features in a three-part BBC TV documentary about Beethoven, due to air in April, and will play the Fourth Piano Concerto with the Royal Liverpool Philharmonic Orchestra in the same month.

-To mark the 250th anniversary of Beethoven’s birth in 2020, pianist Boris Giltburg has created a ground-breaking project which will see him learn all 32 Beethoven Piano Sonatas, the majority of which are not currently in his repertoire.
-Working with filmmaker Stewart French of Fly On The Wall Productions, he will then film his performances and share at regular intervals throughout the year with a global audience via his YouTube channel.
+To mark the 250th anniversary of Beethoven’s birth in 2020, pianist Boris Giltburg has created Beethoven 32, a ground-breaking project which will see him learn all 32 Beethoven Piano Sonatas, the majority of which are not currently in his repertoire.
+Working with brand new audio-visual label Fly On The Wall, he will film his performances and share them as live, uncut visual albums at regular intervals throughout the year with a global audience via Apple Music and YouTube.

 To bring the project together, Giltburg will launch a dedicated website beethoven32.com later this year, where he will post additional supporting written material and video content to help his audience connect with the sheer scale of the undertaking.